shubhadamohite/shubhadamohite/README.md

 ### Hi there 👋
+👩‍💻 I’m currently seeking full-time opportunities in Software development, if you like my work please reach out to me mohiteshubhada98@gmail.com
-👩‍💻 I’m currently working as a Software Developer at TruWeather Solutions 🌱 I’m currently learning AWS fundamentals
+🌱 I’m currently learning AWS fundamentals
 👯 I’m looking to collaborate on Fullstack projects
 <!--